-- Maintain a minimum cumulative WWU GPA of 2.5 while in the position
+- Maintain minimum cumulative WWU GPA of 2.5 while in the position

-- Not be on Disciplinary Probation, Deferred Eviction or Eviction (throughout the process, any conduct violations may warrant review of application/status)
+- Avoid Disciplinary Probation, Deferred Eviction or Eviction (any conduct violations may warrant review of application/employment status)

-- Be available to work intersession breaks throughout the academic year
+- Available to work flexible hours, intersession breaks, finals weeks and some holidays throughout the academic year

-- Ability to work with others on a team or in a group
+- Ability to work independently and with others in a professional manner

 - Experience working or volunteering in a public setting